andreybleme/andreybleme.github.io/_posts/2020-02-08-the-joy-of-learning-new-stuff-has-been-stolen.markdown

 ---
 layout: post
 title:  "The joy of learning new stuff has been stolen"
-description: "When did developers started feeling so anxious about learning new things?
+description: "When did developers start feeling so anxious about learning new things?
 Why learning is not as joyful as it seems before we start?"
 date:   2020-02-08 17:00:00
 tags: [offtopic]
 comments: true